erictt/computer-science-learning/source/_posts/cs6210/lesson-09.md

 <img src="https://i.imgur.com/4lfmAdl.png" style="width: 800px" />

 - System administrators have the choice to replicate or partition data in a server's data store and computational resources.
-- Replicating data means every data server has the full corpus of data needed to serve a request, and failures can be redirected to another live server with full access to the same data repository.
+- **Replicating** data means **every data server has the full corpus of data** needed to serve a request, and failures can be redirected to another live server with full access to the same data repository.
+So Harvest(D) is unchanged, but Yield(Q) is when servers went down.
-- Partitioning data means end partitions of the full corpus of data can become unavailable if some service fails, leading to a decrease in harvest.
+- Partitioning data means each data server only have a part of the data, some data can become unavailable if some service fails, leading to a decrease in Harvest(D), but Yield(Q) remain unchanged.
-- DQ is independent of replication or partitioning so long as incoming requests are network-bound and assuming processing incoming requests is not disk-bound.
+- DQ is **independent** of replication or partitioning so long as incoming requests are network-bound and assuming processing incoming requests is not disk-bound.
+	- One exception is each request requires heavy writes to the disk which is rare in giant scale services.
 - Replication beyond a certain point is important because users would prefer complete data, while searches may be okay with incomplete data.

 #### Graceful Degradation